object-oriented-python/object-oriented-programming/doc/source/7_midterm.rst

 test.

 This is a test of programming as a whole, so using git correctly is a part of the test.
-This has a few components:
+This has some consequences for how you should go about the test:

 1. Commit *and* push your work as you go along.
 Do not rely on committing once at the end of the test.
 You will be marked on what you have pushed to GitHub at the end of the test period.
-If the first time that you try to push something to GitHub is at the end of the hour, and something goes wrong then you will receive 0% for the test, because you will not have pushed any answers.
+If the first time that you try to push something to GitHub is at the end of the hour, and something goes wrong, then you will receive 0% for the test, because you will not have pushed any answers.
 2. Don't forget to `git add` any files you need to create.
 If you don't add them